yumengha/yumhao.github.io/_pages/about.md

 [Henan University of Science and Technology](https://www.haust.edu.cn/)， Undergraduate， 2016-2020

-college of art and design，  Industrial Design
+College of art and design，  Industrial Design